Dracau/en.Dracau.github.io/_posts/2021-12-30-prototypes.md

 ![](../assets/images/rubika.png)

-These prototypes were created in 6 hours for courses or exams on Unity at Rubika.
+These prototypes were created in 6 hours for courses or exams on **Unity** at [Rubika](https://rubika-edu.com/).

 - 13 December 2020 : Shoot'em up

 ![](../assets/images/shoot-them-up.gif)

-- 2 November 2020 : Casse-Briques
+- 2 November 2020 : Brick-breaker

 ![](../assets/images/casse-briques.gif)